HungryDev/PORT-TASK-SUBMISSION/README.md

 .status.replicas
 ```
 **Explanation**:
+The leading . represents the root of the JSON object.
-Retrieves the integer value of the current replica count from a Kubernetes Deployment object.
+.status moves into the status field of the Deployment object.
+.replicas then accesses the replicas field inside status, which holds the current replica count.

 **OutPut**:
 ```